jaeschrich/Spark/README.md

 ```
 If you were to put the JavaScript in a seperate file, you can see how much that is like writing a desktop application.

-Spark works in Chrome and Firefox, but not IE*

-* I'm working on IE support
+Spark works in Chrome and Firefox, but not IE. I'm working on IE support